tonyx/Sharpino/README.md

 - Adapt the examples to the new version of the library (2.0.0)

 ## News
+- WARNING!!!
+Version 2.2.9 is DEPRECATED.
+Fixint it.
 - Version 2.2.9: introduced timeout in connection with postgres as eventstore.
 Plus more error control.
 New parameter in sharpinoSeettings.json needed:
 ```json
 {